asteyven/SET08103-base/README.md

-# SET08803 Software Engineering Methods
+# SET08[148]03 Software Engineering Methods

 **<span style="color:red">Please See Moodle for reassessment details.</span>**

-Welcome to the GitHub page for SET08803 Software Engineering Methods.
-GitHub contains all of the material for the module with the exception of the end of Unit Tests which you will find on the Moodle page.
+Welcome to the GitHub page for Software Engineering Methods.
+This module is deliverd to 3 different cohorts, on-campus (SET08103), Graduate Apprenticeship (SET08403) and Global Online (SET08803).
+GitHub contains all of the material for the module.
+Please always check Moodle for assessment related information.
+For Global Online (SET08803), the end of Unit Tests are on the Moodle page.

 Before commencing the module you should view the introduction to the module on Moodle